Delay after alarm puts California spill response in question

 Follow Matthew Brown on Twitter: @MatthewBrownAP

-This version corrects in the story that spelling of last name of Amplify Energy’s CEO is Willsher, not Willshire
+This version corrects that the spelling of the last name of Amplify Energy’s CEO is Willsher, not Willshire

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.